h3rald/h3rald/contents/articles/ai.md

 id: ai
 draft: true
 title: "A Tale of Hype and Fallacy"
-subtitle: "Reflection on AI, sparkles, and washing machines"
+subtitle: "Reflections on Generative AI, sparkles, and... washing machines"
 content-type: article
 timestamp: 1737926162
 -----